2022: Green Olive Arts | Tetouan, Morocco

 Interactive map exploring the many layered forest restoration of a tract of heavily forested land.

 Furth Wildlife Sancturary

 With a focus on the way non-human species MOVE through the landscape, this interactive map invites the public to get OUTSIDE and create in nature!

 A series of virtual prompts offers ideas on how to recognize then translate movement through creative acts.

 An ongoing collaboration since the 2013 Ghetto Biennial cultivating food sovereignty, sacred/medicinal plant relationships and re-wilding efforts.

-Debris is an interactive, collaborative installation which is being created as a response to problems presented by marine debris, with a focus on single use plastic.
+.debris. is an international, collaborative project created as a response to the issues surrounding single use plastic.
 The work reflects the literal problem of plastic in marine environments while offering a symbolic representation of the chemical body burdens carried by wildlife and humans alike.
-In presenting these issues, we are asked to consider misplaced cultural notions of “disposability”, calling in to question consumer driven waste which has devalued what is in fact a very important material.
+In presenting these issues, we are asked to consider misplaced notions of “disposability” calling in to question consumer driven waste which has devalued what is in fact a very important material.